jaxx0r/workshop-guide/content/2-install-prerequisites/_index.md

 - On the top right click on your username and then **Copy login command** to copy your login token
 - On you local machine open a terminal and login with the `oc` command you copied above, you may need to add **--insecure-skip-tls-verify** at the end of the line

-Or, if working on a Red Hat RHPDS environment:
+Or, if working on a Red Hat Demo (RHDS) environment:

 - Use the information provided to login to your bastion host via SSH
 - When logged in as `lab-user` you will be able to run `oc` commands without additional login.